chrusty/devops-manifesto/Monitoring/Zabbix-Guidelines.md

 ### Retention
 The size of your database (and workload on the server) can be calculated as `N * (H + T) * F` (__N__: number-of-items-monitored, __H__: history-retention, __T__: trends-retention, __F__: check-frequency).

-* "History" is raw data as it was collected from the agents.
+* "__History__" is raw data as it was collected from the agents.
 Setting 7-days history for an item means that every value recorded will be kept for 7 days before being down-sampled into a trend, and purged from the history tables.
-* "Trends" is pre-aggregated data derived from history.
+* "__Trends__" is pre-aggregated data derived from history.
 The "housekeeping" processes take the history, down-sample it into the trends tables, and clean it out.
 Keeping your history as trends is usually just as effective as history, but uses a fraction of the storage.
 * When you look at historic graphs the data is automatically combined from history and trends (you'll probably notice the lower resolution of the trends data).
-* Always try to reduce the frequency of your monitoring to extend the life of your database.
+* Always try to __reduce the frequency of your monitoring to extend the life of your database__.
 Of course, you still need some history for diagnosing performance issues and capacity planning.
 Here are some rules-of-thumb:
   - FileSystems (used): F:300s, H:30d, T:1y
   - FileSystems (total): F: 900S, H:7d, T:1y
   - CPU: F:60s, H:7d, T:90d